Honey Ice Cream for Singers: A Sweet Treat That’s Vocal Coach-Approved

 So when I hosted a bee-themed bridal shower garden party last year for one of my favorite Broadway dressers, I knew I had to turn my favorite vocal elixir into the star of the dessert table.
 Enter: Honey Ice Cream.

-It’s rich, luscious, and completely free of refined sugar—just five real ingredients and a ridiculously smooth texture that’ll have everyone buzzing.
+This delightful dessert is rich and luscious, and completely free of refined sugar.
+It contains just five real ingredients and boasts a ridiculously smooth texture that’ll have everyone buzzing.

 The Recipe: Honey Ice Cream (All Natural, No Refined Sugar or Artificial Flavors!)